 Nursery 1st Half term 2nd Half Term Autumn Digital Literacy- Online safety - Seeks to acquire basic skills in turning on and operating some ICT equipment.
 Computer Science- Operates mechanical toys, e.g., turns the knob on a windup toy or pulls back on a friction car.
 Technology hunts and what toys need to operate.
 Can you operate some ICT equipment?
 IT- Shows an interest in technological toys with knobs and pulleys, or real objects such as cameras or mobile phones.
 Shows skill in making toys work by pressing parts or lifting flaps to achieve effects such as sound, movement, or new images.
 Control the kettle, microwave, and toaster.
 IT available in continuous provision Roleplay -kettle, toaster, microwave Lightbox Laptops Large IWB screen (Beep Beep, phase 1 early literacy) CD player Digital Literacy-Online Safety Netsmartz - Router's birthday surprise Computer Science- Knows how to operate simple equipment e.g., turns the CD player on and uses a remote control.
 Children explore programmable toys.
-Cars, cats IT available in continuous provision Roleplay -kettle, toaster, microwave Lightbox Laptops Large IWB screen (Beep Beep, phase 1 early literacy) CD player Spring Digital Literacy-Online Safety Smartie the penguin - eBook IT- Knows how to operate simple equipment e.g., turns the CD player on and uses a remote control. knows that information can be retrieved from computers.
-To use the cd player, play, pause, stop, sound, headphones.
-Children learn you can find out information on an iPad/computer.
-IT available in continuous provision Roleplay -kettle, toaster, microwave Lightbox Laptops Large IWB screen (Beep, Beep, phase 1 early literacy) CD player Digital Literacy-Online Safety Chicken clicking story book Computer Science - Knows how to operate simple equipment e.g. turns the CD player on and uses a remote control.
+Cars, cats IT available in continuous provision Roleplay -kettle, toaster, microwave Lightbox Laptops Large IWB screen (Beep Beep, phase 1 early literacy) CD player Spring Digital Literacy-Online SafetySmartie the penguin - eBookIT- Knows how to operate simple equipment e.g., turns the CDplayer on and uses a remote control.knows that information can be retrieved from computers.To use the cd player, play, pause, stop, sound, headphones.Children learn you can find out information on an iPad/computer.IT available in continuous provisionRoleplay -kettle, toaster, microwaveLightboxLaptopsLarge IWB screen (Beep, Beep, phase 1 early literacy)CD player Digital Literacy-Online Safety Chicken clicking story book Computer Science - Knows how to operate simple equipment e.g. turns the CD player on and uses a remote control.
 To control a programmable toys car, cats and complete an obstacle course.
 Children use the language forward, backwards and turn.
 IT available in continuous provision Roleplay -kettle, toaster, microwave Lightbox Laptops Large IWB screen (beep beep, phase 1 early literacy) CD player

-Netsmartz - delivery for Webster IT- knows that information can be retrieved from computers.
-Completes a simple program on the computer.
+SummerDigital Literacy-Online Safety Netsmartz - delivery for Webster IT- knows that information can be retrieved from com Completes a simple program on the computer.
 Complete a simple program on the computer.
 Children learn to take a picture of tuff cam.
-Children learn you can find out information on an iPad/computer.
-IT available in continuous provision Roleplay -kettle, toaster, microwave Lightbox Laptops Large IWB screen (beep, beep, phase 1 early literacy) CD player
+Children learn you can find out information on an iPa IT available in continuous provision Roleplay -kettle, toaster, microwave Lightbox Laptops Large IWB screen (beep, beep, phase 1 early literac CD player IT- Completes a simple program on the computer.
+To begin to use a computer mouse and not just touch screen.
+Computer Science - Uses ICT hardware to interact with age-appropriate computer software.
+Give a simple instruction to Cubetto.
+Use the language, forward.
+IT available in continuous provision Roleplay -kettle, toaster, microwave Lightbox -- ---